Tigers vs. Orioles Player Props Betting Odds

 Mullins Stats

-- Mullins has four doubles, two triples, three home runs, 16 walks and 21 RBI (24 total hits).
-He's also stolen 10 bases.
+- Mullins has 24 hits with four doubles, two triples, three home runs and 16 walks.
+He has driven in 21 runs with 10 stolen bases.

-- Mullins has recorded at least one hit in four straight games.
+- Mullins will look for his fifth straight game with a hit in this contest.
 In his last five games he is hitting .333 with a double, a triple, a home run, two walks and six RBI.

 Mullins Recent Games